-Kira is a modern spiritual mama who believes all mothers can come to recognize their innate wisdom and thrive physically, emotionally, and spiritually – and in the process create thriving families.
+Kira is a maternal wellness coach who believes all mothers can come to recognize their innate wisdom and thrive physically, emotionally, and spiritually – and in the process create thriving families.

 Born into a lineage of warrior women and healers, Kira began reading countless books on holistic health & spirituality way before it was cool and long before her life experience actually required them.

 She is a now a recovering over-doer and former people-pleaser who values the art of be-ing and the power of authenticity in order to create a life of purpose and passion, joy and abundance.